BUILDing CREATIVE EQUITY + OPPORTUNITY

 1-Sheet | How to Set-up An Internship Program

 Explore how you or your company might be involved.
-Email Ajani amiri, Director CCWE, or call 310-392-0846
+Email Ajani amiri, Director of CCWE, or call 310-392-0846

-Thank you to the Los Angeles County Department of Economic Opportunity who, through the support of the American Rescue Plan Act, has been a lead partner in the development of pre-apprenticeship and creative sector job placement programs.
+We are grateful the Ready to Rise program (a partnership of the California Community Foundation, Liberty Hill Foundation and the Los County Department of Probation) for their generous support in being our lead funder of our program.
+We are also grateful to the Los Angeles County Department of Economic Opportunity who, through the support of the American Rescue Plan Act, have been a lead partner in the development of pre-apprenticeship and creative sector job placement programs.

-We are also grateful to the following companies and foundations for their generous support: The Golden Globes Foundation,; NBCUniversal Creative Impact Lab; NBC Launch; the Perenchio Foundation; the Snap Foundation; United Talent Agency; Sony Pictures Entertainment.; and the W.M.
+Thanks to the following companies and foundations for their generous support: The Golden Globes Foundation,; NBCUniversal Creative Impact Lab; NBC Launch; the Perenchio Foundation; the Snap Foundation; United Talent Agency; Sony Pictures Entertainment.; and the W.M.
 Keck Foundation.

-> And to our many creative sector partners who provide both learning and work experience to our participants—we couldn’t do it without you!
+And to our many creative sector partners who provide both learning and work experience to our participants—we couldn’t do it without you!